Updated December 28, 2020.

 5. Architectural Fees and Permits: $60,000 to $75,000

-- Big Air provides you with a basic set of design drawings for its standard layout for a Big Air Trampoline Facility.
+- Big Air will provide you with a basic set of design drawings for its standard layout for a Big Air Trampoline Facility.
 It will also work with you to develop a basic design for your Big Air Trampoline Facility.

 - You will need to hire Big Air’s designated architect or hire a local architect to prepare plans for your particular location and to create construction drawings which will be used by your local contractor to secure construction permits and to build your location.

 - These amounts are Big Air’s best estimate of the range of costs of leasehold improvements, based on its experience constructing three Big Air Trampoline Facility locations in California, and will likely vary substantially based on local conditions, including the availability and prices of labor and materials.

 - They do not include the costs of any necessary site development or site engineering work, nor do they include capitalized costs of rent or other occupancy costs, over either the life of the lease or the life of your investment.